-Conduct one timed Molt Search per MyCoast report submission
+Conduct one timed molt hunt per MyCoast survey report submission

 The emerging invasion by European green crabs (Carcinus maenas) threatens marine resources in Washington.
-Early detection of new populations gives us the best chance to reduce the spread and impact of this globally damaging invasive species.
-The presence of European green crab molts along inland shorelines can serve as an early indicator of the presence of a European green crab in an area.
-Additional data on native Dungeness crab molts adds value to search efforts by filling a significant knowledge gap on the range and growth patterns of juvenile Dungeness.
-The goal of the molt survey is to collect as many crustacean molts as possible with a standardized amount of effort.
+Early detection of small populations gives us the best chance to reduce the spread and impact of this globally damaging invasive species-the presence of European green crab molts along inland shorelines can serve as an early indicator of the presence of a European green crab in an area.
+The goal of the molt survey is to collect as many crustacean (not just European green crab!) molts as possible with a standardized amount of effort.